-Consumer confidence has reached a five-year high, but future optimism currently sits with how individuals view the 2012 presidential contest and less with the looming reality of the nation hitting the fiscal cliff, according to a University of Florida report.
+Consumer Sentiment has reached a five-year high, but future optimism currently sits with how individuals view the 2012 presidential contest and less with the looming reality of the nation hitting the fiscal cliff, according to a University of Florida report.

 “The presidential debate on October 3rd will focus on domestic policy and will almost certainly include a direct question about the fiscal cliff in January.
 Those Floridians who are still not aware of the potential effects of the looming cuts and tax increases will certainly know about them after that.”

 Gov. Rick Scott noted the report -- which showed Floridians had better perceptions of their finances than a year ago and expectations of an improved economy in both one and five years -- as a sign that efforts to cut regulations and reduce state spending has helped the improved outlook by Floridians.

 “While we still have more work to do, we see that our economy continues to improve,” Scott stated in a release.